-On average, it costs $762 to paint cabinets professionally.
-The typical range is $394 to $1,254, but the cost can also exceed this if it’s a large kitchen or extensive prep work is needed to be able to paint old cabinets.
+On average, it costs $895 to paint cabinets professionally.
+The typical range is $422 to $1,415, but the cost can also exceed this if it’s a large kitchen or extensive prep work is needed before the existing cabinets can be repainted.
 The size of your kitchen, the surface area of your cabinets, the type of paint you choose, and local labor rates all influence your total cost.

 Q. Is it hard to paint cabinets?

-The painting process itself is not difficult.
+For those wondering “How do you paint kitchen cabinets?” the painting process itself is not difficult.
 It’s also not the most time-consuming part.
 The biggest challenge is preparing the cabinets for the new paint to last for a long time and look great.
-The cabinets must be cleaned, sanded or stripped, doors and drawers removed, hardware taped or removed, and all surfaces protected.
+The cabinets must be cleaned, sanded or stripped; doors and drawers removed; hardware taped or removed; and all surfaces protected.
 Improperly preparing your cabinets for new paint is the biggest mistake that people make when trying to DIY this multiday job.

 Q. Is it better to spray or paint kitchen cabinets?

 It depends on the look you’re going for.
-If you like the rich texture an oil-based paint applied with a brush leaves behind, then your best bet is to have them hand-painted.
-Spray painting is an efficient way to evenly spray paint on any surface, even if it has grooves.
+If you like the rich texture that an oil-based paint applied with a brush leaves behind, then your best bet is to have the cabinets hand-painted.
+Spray painting is an efficient way to evenly spray the paint on any surface, even if it has grooves.
 You simply need to make sure that the professional is comfortable using the spray painter and that you’re using the best paint to achieve the smooth result you want.
-It can be messier to spray paint cabinets, so ask if they will cover the entire kitchen or spray them outside in a protected area.
+It can be messier to spray-paint cabinets, so ask if the contractor will cover the entire kitchen or spray them outside in a protected area.